bioFAM/slalom/README.md

 This package is an R/C++ implementation of the factorial single-cell latent variable model developed by Buettner et al (Genome Biology, 2017).

-The `scater` package has been submitted to Bioconductor, so the most reliable way to install the package is to use the usual Bioconductor method:
+The `slalom` package has been submitted to Bioconductor, so the most reliable way to install the package is to use the usual Bioconductor method:

 ```{R}